fenixkz/rl_journey/Lesson-3/theory.md

 Okay, let's start with the first problem that is not that obvious but very serious.
 Every deep learning problem has one assumption that must be valid.
 It is called i.i.d. or independent and identically distributed data.
 Basically saying that the data samples the network is using to learn from are independent from one another.
 But in our case as we iterate in the environment our data coming back from it is at least temporally correlated, right?
 Doing action $a_t$ in state $s_t$ will affect the next data sample, because that action itself is the main source of the next state $s_{t+1}$.
 So, there is a temporal correlation between samples ($s_{t+1}$, $a_{t+1}$) and ($s_t$, $a_t$).

 Consider this: imagine doing the same action (*Go Left*) from the initial state (entry to the maze) leading to the left part of the maze several times in a row; these sequences of experiences will be very similar.
-Training a neural network directly on such consecutive, correlated samples is inefficient and can lead to unstable learning.
+Training a neural network directly on such consecutive, correlated samples is inefficient.
+The same will happen if you try to train a neural network to classify images of dogs and cats by first feeding it 1000 images of dogs and then 1000 images of cats.
+This leads to unstable learning.
 So, we have to deal with it somehow.

 The second major problem is "chasing own tail".
 Look at the update rule for our network: